 For dessert, the Kunefe came as a surprise – it’s a creamy and sweet pastry dish with a crispy topping, soaked in a syrup called attar, and layered with cheese.
 The distinctive mix of crunchy and gooey textures made for a very interesting and succulent treat!
 As it’s only prepared to order, do ask for it early to save on waiting time.
 For those craving a tipple or two, Beirut Grill boasts a great cocktail and wine menu too.

-Alaturka – Turkish and Mediterranean food
+Alaturka for Turkish and Mediterranean food

-The cosy 50-seater restaurant predominantly serves up Turkish and Mediterranean cuisine.
+The cosy 50-seater Middle Eastern restaurant predominantly serves up Turkish and Mediterranean cuisine.
 We started with the meze tabagi, an assortment of the restaurant’s signature dips.
 Served with a warm Turkish lavash bread – the perfect base – this appetiser was absolutely delicious.
 We opted for the small portion and had plenty to go around for two.
 There’s also a bigger portion available for larger groups.

-End your meal with the classic baklava – simple yet divine.
+End your meal at this Middle Eastern restaurant with the classic baklava – simple yet divine.
 Or, if you only have room for one dessert, get the kunefe, a one-of-a-kind treat made of thin vermicelli pastry baked in soft cheese and sweet syrup – hands down the highlight of my meal!

-Fat Prince for modern Middle East food
+Fat Prince for modern Middle Eastern food

-This vibrant, modern Middle Eastern restaurant is perfect for those who love Turkish cuisine, especially kebabs and mezze.
+This vibrant, modern Middle Eastern restaurant in Singapore is perfect for those who love Turkish cuisine, especially kebabs and mezze.
 We chose the fried cauliflower with white lemon, black olive and green tahini from the mezze section to start, followed by a salad of okra with kale, bacon and mihalic cheese.
 We then tried all five kebabs!
 While that sounds like loads, each pita is “open” and the fillings are hearty, perfect for rolling up and tearing in two.

-Middle Eastern dishes at Artichoke
+Middle Eastern cuisine at Artichoke

 The restaurant is home to loads of shared platters and is ideal if you’re looking for fun Middle Eastern food with a twist.
 We started with a selection of mezzes including chickpea and tahini hummus, smoked eggplant, pomegranate and teriyaki babaganoush and roasted red pepper muhammara, all served as dipping plates with soft pita bread.